By Jo Gale, Global Science Communications Director, Mars Petcare

-That makes our Mars Petcare ambition to end pet homelessness Opens a new window a daunting and ambitious one.
+That makes our Mars Petcare ambition to end pet homelessness a daunting and ambitious one.
 There’s no quick fix to solve the problem, and the reasons why pets become or remain, homeless are complex and varied.

 We also know we can’t do this alone.
 We need others with expertise and experience in pet welfare to join us in making pet homelessness a thing of the past.
-And so we’ve proudly partnered with experts from international organisations Opens a new window who have helped us take an important step towards achieving our goal, by creatingthe State of Pet Homelessness Index Opens a new window.
+And so we’ve proudly partnered with experts from international organisations who have helped us take an important step towards achieving our goal, by creating the State of Pet Homelessness Index.

 The index is the first of its kind tool to measure the size and scale of the pet homelessness problem in each country and identify the main challenges and successes in trying to address it.
 Using existing data on the underlying elements impacting pet homelessness and gathering new data on people’s understanding of and attitudes to homeless pets, the index calculates a score for each country from 0-10 (and a score for each of the three key focus areas which make pets vulnerable to homelessness).